lizardsystem/turtle-installer/README.rst

 turtle-installer
 ================

-This repo contains a Makefile and supporting code to create an Windows installer for the different flavors of Turtle, e.g. Turtle-rural, Turtle-urban or Turtle-flooding.
+This repo contains a Makefile and supporting code to create a Windows installer for the different flavors of Turtle, e.g. Turtle-rural, Turtle-urban or Turtle-flooding.